Tuesday, August 7, 2012

 About Round Steak

 Round is a tricky cut, especially for shorter cooking times.
-I know people use it for "steak" cooking methods, but I've never loved it.
-It's in the rump of the cow, and so see a lot of work.
-Leaving it with nice beefy flavor, but in a cut that is lean and tough.
+I know people use it for "steak" cooking methods, but I've never loved it as a steak.
+It's in the rump of the cow, and so as a muscle, it sees a lot of exercise.
+Which leaves it with nice beefy flavor, but in a cut that is lean and tough.

-Tough is bad for short cooking times because it comes out chewy.
-Slicing and pounding does do a little to offset this, but in my opinion, not enough.
+Tough is bad for short cooking times because it translates tochewy.
+Slicing and pounding/tenderizing does do a little to offset this, but in my opinion, not enough.

 Lean is bad for long cooking methods because it comes out stringy.
 I don't love this cut in things like stews and chilis because it can be fibrous and you tend to spend a lot of time picking it out of your teeth.